galaxyproject/galaxy-helm/README.md

 * v6 chart also changes the default uid of the system Galaxy user.
 Previously this uid was 101, which is a system reserved uid and can cause conflicts with system installed packages.
 Starting with v6, the default uid is 10001.
-This value needs to be matched between the container and the chart, and during this transition period, there is a dedicated galaxy-min image that uses the new uid.
-This image is available at `quay.io/galaxyproject/galaxy-min:24.2-uid`, and it is set as the default in the values file.
+This value needs to be matched between the container and the chart.
+The new uid is now baked into the standard `galaxy-min` images, and the chart defaults to `quay.io/galaxyproject/galaxy-min:26.0.0` in the values file.

   As a result of this change, when upgrading from a previous version, it is necessary to also update the file system permissions to match the new uid.